salrashid123/gcp_tpm_sealed_keys/README.md

 * Seals RSA Private key to TPM
   An RSA private key that is sealed and embedded into the TPM.
 Note: once an RSA key is imported, the TPM will only use it to sign data.
   The raw embedded key will not get exported outside of the TPM.

+In the final step, we will alter/extend the PCR value we originally sealed data against.
+This will prevent any further unsealing of the symmetric key as well as prevent import of the RSA key.
+Furthermore, since we imported an RSA key with a different PCR value earlier, this will prevent using the TPM to sign  using that RSA key.

 ---